Culver City ARES

 What should I have in my Radio Go bag?

-So, you have taken your ham technician test, passed and want to put together a “Radio Go Bag” so you are ready to roll in any emergency.
+So, you have taken your ham technician test, passed and want to put together a “Radio Go Bag” so you are ready to roll in an emergency.

 Start with the basics and you can build your Radio Go Bag out as needed, The main building block of your Radio Go Bag is your radio.
-A basic HT Hand Talkie is essential, if you are interested in CCARES radio communications.
-We are assuming you have a HT radio at this point programmed with your local frequencies in int’s memory bank.
+A basic HT Hand Talkie is essential if you are interested in CCARES radio communications.
+We are assuming you have an HT radio at this point programmed with your local frequencies in int’s memory bank.
 If you don’t, see our article HT’s Which One Is Right For Me?
 So you have your radio and a general understanding of how your radio works.
-From this point you will need to make sure your radio has extra batteries, a hand mic, a back up antenna, A/C charger with A/C/ plug as well as a DC option to recharge used batteries as well.
+From this point, you will need to make sure your radio has extra batteries, a hand mic, a backup antenna, A/C charger with A/C/ plug as well as a DC option to recharge used batteries as well.

 Now you need something to carry your radio and additional components.

 A comfortable bag that can hold all of your “Radio Go KIt.”
-I started with a sturdy, water resistant bag that can carry all of the equipment you need.
+I started with a sturdy, water-resistant bag that can carry all of the equipment you need.
 I chose an LAPG Tactical Bail Out Gear Bag which you can find for around $25.00 at https://lapolicegear.com.
-Which bag you ultimately decide to use should hold, at minimum, your basic radio gear as listed below….
+Which bag you ultimately decide to use should hold, at a minimum, your basic radio gear as listed below…

 Radio Go Bag Basic Equipment List